What's in the Discovery Collection:

 5: "Golden Monkey" Jin Hou Black Tea (15g)

 Sweet and soft taste followed by a fruity finish

 6: "Golden Buds" Fengquing Ripe Pu-erh Tea Cake, 2013 (15g)

 Smooth and mildly earthy pu-erh with an aged woody scent and sweet finish.

-There are 5 main types of tea: White, Green, Blue-green (Oolong), Black (Red) and Pu-erh.
+There are 5 main types of tea: White, Green, Blue-green (Oolong), Black (Red), and Pu-erh.
 Also, there is a lesser-known Yellow Tea.

 All of these teas can be produced from the same plant.
-What accounts for the differences is the duration of time, during which leaves are being oxidized; and the processing style, which can include such methods as roasting, steaming, pan-firing and aging.
+What accounts for the differences is the duration of time during which leaves are being oxidized; and the processing style, including roasting, steaming, pan-firing, and aging.

 Try one of each of these carefully selected, excellent teas to determine which type of tea suits your taste best.